darshana-mis/darshana-mis/README.md

 👯 I’m eager to collaborate on projects related to Data Analytics, Cloud Computing, and Business Intelligence.

-💬 Feel free to ask me about Data analytics, Data Architecture, or anything related to Business Intelligence.
+💬 Feel free to ask me about Data analytics, Data Architecture, or anything related to Data.

 📫 Reach me at: rokade.d@northeastern.edu or connect with me on LinkedIn.